-- (a) Unless approved by the GPSU in writing, where any Service Line is installed, replaced or relocated: - (1) Customer Meters and Service Regulators shall be installed outdoors; and - (2) the connection between Operator Piping and customer piping shall be installed at the building wall. - (b) Unless approved by the GPSU in writing, on or before [INSERT DATE 10 YEARS AFTER EFFECTIVE DATE OF REGULATION]: - (1) Customer Meters and Service Regulators shall be located outdoors; and
+- (a) Unless approved by the GPSU in writing, where any Service Line is installed, replaced or relocated: - (1) Customer Meters and Service Regulators shall be installed outdoors; and - (2) the connection between Operator Piping and customer piping shall be installed at the building wall. - (b) Unless approved by the GPSU in writing, Customer Meters and Service Regulators shall be located outdoors and the connection between Operator Piping and customer piping shall be located at the building wall on or before:

-- (2) the connection between Operator Piping and customer piping shall be located at the building wall. - (c) If the GPSU approves an exemption to subsection (a) of this section, an outdoor shutoff valve shall be installed in the Service Line prior to being Placed In Service.
-If the GPSU approves an exemption to subsection (b) of this section, an outdoor shutoff valve shall be installed in the Service Line on or before [INSERT DATE 10 YEARS AFTER EFFECTIVE DATE OF REGULATION]. - (d) No later than [INSERT DATE 4 YEARS AFTER EFFECTIVE DATE OF REGULATION] each Operator shall: - (1) Mark each Customer Meter to identify the unit being served where more than one Customer Meter receives Gas from a single Service Line. - (2) Visibly post Operator name and emergency contact information on each Customer Meter and Petroleum Gas container. - (3) Protect aboveground portions of Service Lines that are at risk of damage in any of the following locations: - (A) directly in an area of expected vehicle traffic; - (B) 4 feet or less from an area of expected vehicle traffic and in the direction of normal vehicle travel; or - (C) any other location where activities present a hazard. - (4) The protection required in subsection (d)(3) of this section shall consist of either of the following: - (A) Posts meeting the following requirements: - (i) constructed of concrete filled steel and not less than 4 inches in nominal diameter; - (ii) spaced no greater than 4 feet on center; - (iii) set no less than 2 feet belowground in a concrete footing no less than 9 inches in diameter; - (iv) extending vertically at least 3 feet above the ground; and - (v) located not less than 1 foot in front of the protected object. - (B) Alternative physical protection designed to resist anticipated loading, provided the design is evaluated for adequacy or experience demonstrates its effectiveness.
+- (1) January 1, 2036, for High Pressure Service Lines without an excess flow valve; and - (2) January 1, 2046, for all other Service Lines. - (c) If the GPSU approves an exemption to subsection (a) of this section, an outdoor shutoff valve shall be installed in the Service Line prior to being Placed In Service.
+If the GPSU approves an exemption to subsection (b) of this section, an outdoor shutoff valve shall be installed in the Service Line on or before January 1, 2036 for subsection (b)(1) of this section or January 1, 2046 for subsection (b)(2) of this section. - (d) No later than January 1, 2030, each Operator shall: - (1) Mark each Customer Meter to identify the unit being served where more than one Customer Meter receives Gas from a single Service Line. - (2) Visibly post Operator name and emergency contact information on each Customer Meter and Petroleum Gas container. - (3) Protect aboveground portions of Service Lines that are at risk of damage in any of the following locations: - (A) directly in an area of expected vehicle traffic; - (B) 4 feet or less from an area of expected vehicle traffic and in the direction of normal vehicle travel; or - (C) any other location where activities present a hazard. - (4) The protection required in subsection (d)(3) of this section shall consist of either of the following: - (A) Posts meeting the following requirements: - (i) constructed of concrete filled steel and not less than 4 inches in nominal diameter; - (ii) spaced no greater than 4 feet on center; - (iii) set no less than 2 feet belowground in a concrete footing no less than 9 inches in diameter; - (iv) extending vertically at least 3 feet above the ground; and - (v) located not less than 1 foot in front of the protected object. - (B) Alternative physical protection designed to resist anticipated loading, provided the design is evaluated for adequacy or experience demonstrates its effectiveness.